Beyond endoscopy for $\mathsf{GL}_2$ over $\mathbb{Q}$ with ramification 1: Poisson summation: Semilocal analysis

+In this subsection we will derive the Poisson summation formula on $\QQ_S=\RR\times\QQ_{q_1}\times \dots\times \QQ_{q_r}$.
 The measure on $\QQ_S$ is defined as follows: We equip $\RR$ with the Lebesgue measure and equip $\QQ_{q_i}$ with the Haar measure such that the volume of $\ZZ_{q_i}$ equals $1$.
 Finally, we equip $\QQ_S$ with the product measure of these measures.
 The ring $\ZZ^S$ of $S$-integers can be embedded into $\QQ_S$ diagonally.
 We will establish an analogue of the Poisson summation formula for $\QQ_S$ using $\ZZ^S$ as the discrete subgroup.

 \begin{proposition} $\ZZ^S$ is discrete in $\QQ_S$, and the quotient $\QQ_S/\ZZ^S$ is compact with volume $1$. \end{proposition} \begin{proof} We define the norm on $\QQ_S$ by $\|(x,y_1,\dots,y_r)\|=\max\{|x|_\infty,|y_1|_{q_1},\dots,|y_r|_{q_r}\}$.
 Suppose that $\alpha,\beta\in \ZZ^S$ with $\alpha\neq \beta$.
 We claim that $\|(\alpha-\beta,\alpha-\beta,\dots,\alpha-\beta)\|\geq 1$.
 Indeed, if $\|(\alpha-\beta,\alpha-\beta,\dots,\alpha-\beta)\|<1$, then $|\alpha-\beta|_\infty<1$ and $|\alpha-\beta|_{q_i}<1$ for all $i$.
 From the second inequality, $v_{q_i}(\alpha-\beta)\geq 1$.
 Since $\alpha-\beta\in \ZZ^S$ we have $v_\ell(\alpha-\beta)\geq 0$ for all $\ell\notin S$.
 Thus $\alpha-\beta\in \ZZ$.
 Since $|\alpha-\beta|_\infty<1$, we must have $\alpha-\beta=0$, which is a contradiction.
 Hence $\|(\alpha-\beta,\alpha-\beta,\dots,\alpha-\beta)\|\geq 1$ and thus $\ZZ^S$ is discrete in $\QQ_S$.